 2015 Total Silver Demand – Physical Silver Investment = 160 Moz

-That being said, U.S. silver net import reliance surged even move than the increase in American physical silver investment demand in this sixteen year time period due to falling mine and scrap supply.
+That being said, U.S. silver net import reliance surged even more than the increase in American physical silver investment demand in these sixteen years due to falling mine and scrap supply.
 For example, the U.S. produced 1,600 mt (51 Moz) of silver in 1999, versus 1,100 mt (35 Moz) in 2015.

 I have to tell you all, this will get very ugly when the markets finally succumb to the forces of gravity and the true fundamental financial laws… which we haven’t followed for quite some time.
 And yes, keep an eye on the ENERGY MARKETS.